-Our revenue growth for the year ended December 31, 2016, was primarily attributable to an increase in net interest income; higher asset management and service fees as a result of increased assets under management; an increase in brokerage revenues; and an increase in investment banking revenues.
-The increase in revenue growth over the comparable period in 2015 was offset by a decrease in other income.
-In addition, our revenue growth was positively impacted by the acquisitions of Barclays during 2015 and Eaton Partners and ISM during 2016, as well as the retained businesses from the Sterne Agee acquisition (certain businesses were disposed of in July 2016).
+Our revenue growth for the year ended December 31, 2017, was primarily attributable to an increase in net interest income; higher asset management and service fees as a result of increased assets under management; and an increase in investment banking revenues.
+The increase in revenue growth over the comparable period in 2016 was offset by a decrease in brokerage revenues and other income.
+In addition, our revenue growth was positively impacted by the acquisitions of Eaton Partners and ISM during 2016 and City Securities in 2017.